home-assistant/home-assistant.io/source/_integrations/workday.markdown

 <div class='note warning'>

-Watch out how the `holiday` keyword is used.
-Your first instinct might be adding it to the `exclude` configuration, thinking it means skipping the holidays.
+Take note of the `holiday` keyword.
+Your first instinct might be to add it to the `exclude` configuration, thinking it means skipping the holidays.
 But it is meant to exclude the days in the holiday list from the workdays.
-So, when you exclude `holiday` and a workday falls on that day, that workday is excluded and thus the sensor will be **off**.
+So, when you exclude `holiday` and a workday falls on that day, that workday is excluded, and the sensor will be **off**.
 If you want every workday flagged with no regard to holidays, ensure that there is something in your `Excludes` configuration _other_ than `holiday`.

 </div>